laravel/docs/controllers.md

 	php artisan make:controller PhotoController

+The Artisan command will generate a controller file at `app/Http/Controllers/PhotoController.php`.
+The controller will contain a method for each of the available resource operations.

-Next, we register a resourceful route to the controller:
+Next, you may register a resourceful route to the controller:

 	Route::resource('photo', 'PhotoController');